chinesemasterpieces.com

 base has six-character reign mark within a double circle.
 6 1/8 in.
 They should return the money because they keep the finest pieces out of their auctions.
 They cheat the high end collector by not offering the best pieces available to them and this just raises the prices of the inferior pieces.

-My Wonderful Ming Dynasty Mark and Period Chenghua
+My Wonderful Ming Dynasty Mark and Period Chenghua Okra Plant

-This Masterpiece is the finest mark and period Chenghua Meiping Vase ever published.
-The samali Blue cobalt that was used during the Yuan and early Ming dynasties has a very distinct colour that is different from the Chinese cobalt used today; Chenghua wares refined the cobalt so well they don't have heaping and piling that break the glaze.
-The cobalt used then has not been imported for over five hundred years.
+Very Fine Mark and Period Chenghua Palace Bowl.
+The samali Blue cobalt that was used during the Yuan and early Ming dynasties has a very distinct colour that is different from the Chinese cobalt used today; Chenghua wares refined the cobalt so well they don't have heaping and piling that breaks the surface glaze.
+They also mixed the imported cobalt with local Pitang Cobalt creating a very refined color.
+The imported cobalt they used has not been imported for over five hundred years.
 It cannot be faked!
 Collectors must know what they are looking at.
-The beautiful Chenghua cobalt that hasn't been used for over five hundred years makes them very easy to distinguish from other periods.
+The way that Chenghua potter refined imported cobalt gives there wares many beautiful tones which makes them very easy to distinguish from other periods.
+This Bowl has flaking in the biscuit which proves it's age.
 This is offered for sale.
+Measures 5 3/4" Dia.
+Feel free to contact me about this spectacular Bowl

 ( click photo to enlarge)